kesongblack/yategood-manager/README.md

 2. **INSTALL APKS FROM "APP" FOLDER**
    - Installs all APK files found in the `app` directory (included in the zip file) to the connected device using ADB.

    **KNOWN BUG:** The script will terminate after running this option, so it needs to be opened once again after installing.
-A fix is still ongoing.

 3. **SEND TEXT INPUT TO ZELLO**
    - Prompts the user to enter text, which is then sent to the Zello app on the device using ADB.
 Spaces in the input are replaced with underscores.
 The user should manually place the cursor in the desired field in Zello before running this option.